Hyperbolicity and bifurcations in holomorphic families of polynomial skew products: Bifurcations near and Theorem

-\begin{proof} The existence of $\htbif$ follows by an application of Skoda-El Mir Theorem.
-Indeed, by the equidistribution results in Section \ref{section_equidistribution}, the mass of $\tbif$ on $\C^2$ is $1$.
+The existence of $\htbif$ follows by an application of Skoda-El Mir Theorem.
+Indeed, by the equidistribution results in Appendix \ref{section_equidistribution}, the mass of $\tbif$ on $\C^2$ is $1$.
 We thus can trivially extend $\tbif$ to $\P^3$, and the mass of the extension still satisfies $\|\htbif\|= 1$.

-We now promote the equidistribution of $[\Pern (\eta)]$ to $\tbif$ on $\C^3$ to an equidistribution to $\htbif$ on $\P^3$ (we denote by $\per_n (\eta)$ both $\per_n^J$ and $\per_n^v$, the proof is the same).
-First recall (see Section \ref{section_equidistribution}) that the $\Pern (\eta)$ are actually algebraic surfaces on $\P^3$, of mass $\sim 4^n$.
-Thus, the sequence $4^{-n}[\Pern (\eta)]$ gives a sequence of uniformly bounded (in mass) positive closed currents.
+We now promote the equidistribution of $[\Per_n (\eta)]$ to $\tbif$ on $\C^3$ to an equidistribution to $\htbif$ on $\P^3$ (we denote by $\per_n (\eta)$ both $\per_n^J$ and $\per_n^v$, the proof is the same).
+First recall (see Appendix \ref{section_equidistribution}) that the $\Per_n (\eta)$ are actually algebraic surfaces on $\P^3$, of mass $\sim 4^n$.
+Thus, the sequence $4^{-n}[\Per_n (\eta)]$ gives a sequence of uniformly bounded (in mass) positive closed currents.
 We have to prove that any limit of this sequence coincides with $\htbif$.
 Let us denote by $T$ a cluster of the sequence.
-By Siu's decomposition Theorem, we have $T= S+ \alpha [\P^2_\infty]$, where $S$ has no mass on $\P^2_{\infty}$.
-It follows from the description of the accumulation of the bifurcation locus given in Section \ref{section_quadratic} that $\alpha=0$.
+By Siu's decomposition Theorem, we have $T= S+ \beta [\P^2_\infty]$, where $S$ has no mass on $\P^2_{\infty}$.
+It follows from the description of the accumulation of the bifurcation locus given in Section \ref{section_quadratic} that $\beta=0$.
 Moreover, we have $S=\tbif$ on $\C^3$.
-This complete the proof. \end{proof}
+This completes the proof. \end{proof}

-\begin{remark} The result above also applies to any subfamily of the family $F_{abc}$ whose (extended) parameter space is a subvariety in $\P^3$. \end{remark}

-A description of the accumulation of the support of $\htbif$ at infinity can be easily deduced from Theorem \ref{teo_acc_infinity_bif}.